rohit12crj/Study-Notes/Kubernetes/notes.md

 in my eks email pods within email namespace , it send out email , so it needs to connect to AWS SES . the credentials of SMTP server are stored in AWS Secret manager . how will u connect to secret manager , basically which role u would be attaching the permission & how to rotate the secrets

+when u should use daemon set vs sidecar container